 It’s not enough to capture their attention once and never connect with them again.
 You’ll need to keep their attention by consistently delivering content in order to leave a memorable impression.

-The best way to keep your brand top-of-mind is to start an email newsletter.
+The best way to keep your brand top-of-mind is to start an email newsletter and drive subscriptions.